 Agricultural biomass as an energy source is a system of interdependent components.
 Economic and technical viability of this system relies on a guaranteed biomass feedstock supply, effective and efficient conversion technologies, guaranteed markets for the energy products, and cost-effective distribution systems.
 One of the most important factors in the efficient utilization of agricultural biomass resource is its availability in close proximity to a biomass power plants.

-An in-depth evaluation of the available quantity of a given agricultural resource should be conducted to determine initial feasibility of a project, as well as subsequent fuel availability issues.
-The primary reasons for failure of agricultural biomass power projects are changes in fuel supply or demand and changes in fuel quality.
+An in-depth evaluation of the available quantity of a given agricultural biomass resource should be conducted to determine initial feasibility of a project, as well as subsequent fuel availability issues.
+The primary reasons for failure of agricultural biomass power plants are changes in fuel supply or demand and changes in fuel quality.

 - Identification of quality and quantity of biomass and delivery costs for its year round supply.

 - Resource assessment based on available biomass species, annual yield variations, environmental factors, seasonality and competitive demands.

 - Optimization based on least cost equipment and infrastructure for timely harvest, densification, storage and transport of the biomass,